Call Now For A Free Consultation

 • And labor-management committees.

-The part of the ADA enforced by the EEOC outlaws job discrimination by all employers, including State and local government employers, with 25 or more employees after July 26, 1992, and all employers, including State and local government employers, with 15 or more employees after July 26, 1994.
-Another part of the ADA, enforced by the U.S. Department of Justice, prohibits discrimination in State and local government programs and activities, including discrimination by all State and local governments, regardless of the number of employees, after January 26, 1992.
+The part of the ADA enforced by the Equal Employment Opportunity Commission (EEOC), a federal agency, outlaws job discrimination by all employers, including State and local government employers, with 25 or more employees after July 26, 1992, and all employers, including State and local government employers, with 15 or more employees after July 26, 1994.
+Another part of the ADA, enforced by the U.S. Department of Justice (DOJ), prohibits discrimination in State and local government programs and activities, including discrimination by all State and local governments, regardless of the number of employees, after January 26, 1992.

 The Act also protects you if you are a victim of discrimination because of your family, business, social or other relationship or association with an individual with a disability.